-All children are capable of abusing their peers and we recognise that girls are more likely to be the victims of peer on peer abuse and boys' perpetrators.
-All peer on peer abuse is unacceptable and will be taken seriously.
+All children are capable of abusing their peers and we recognise that girls are more likely to be the victims of child-on-child abuse and boys' perpetrators.
+All child-on-child abuse is unacceptable and will be taken seriously.